ncase/covid-19/README.md

 Step 4)

-Use Github Pages to put your forked translation live on the interweb!
+Use Github Pages to put your forked translation live on the interweb (Go to 'Settings' of your repository page and choose your master branch as your source)!

 Step 5)